Why is my RV battery not charging? Problems & Solutions

 1. Age and condition of the inverter

-• Problem: Older inverters may not function as efficiently as newer models.
+• Problem: Older inverters may not work as efficiently as newer models.

 • Solution: If your inverter is old or has been in use for many years, it may be time for an upgrade.